 All students must eat in the cafeteria.
 Students may bring their own lunch or may purchase the hot lunch or salad bar.
-In order to comply with Federal Lunch Program regulations friends and family may not bring lunch to students from outside food chains, without prior permission from the administration.
+In order to comply with Federal Lunch Program regulations friends and family may not bring lunch to students from outside food chains.